Cloud-Computing-Spring-2025/hive-employee-data-analysis-BandaSrija/README.md

 hive -e "SELECT * FROM employees WHERE year(FROM_UNIXTIME(UNIX_TIMESTAMP(join_date, 'yyyy-MM-dd'))) > 2015;"
 ```

+### Output

+Output of each query is stored in csv file with queryoutput as file name

 ## Challenges Faced
 1. **Date Parsing Issue**: `TO_DATE(join_date, 'yyyy-MM-dd')` gave errors, resolved by using `FROM_UNIXTIME(UNIX_TIMESTAMP(join_date, 'yyyy-MM-dd'))`.
 2. **Dynamic Partitioning**: Required enabling dynamic partition settings before inserting data.